kenvb/badusb/docs/03duckify.md

 ```
 If everything goes well, code should be executed in a powershell terminal.

 If something doesn't go well: try increasing the "DELAY" numbers from 100 to 1000, just to be safe.
 The Attiny85 doesn't understand what it is you're trying to do.
-The communication between it and your computer are purely one-directional.
+The communication between it and your computer is purely one-directional.
 - It just executes keystrokes.
 - It doesn't get feedback from your computer when something goes wrong.